MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/enterprise/during-and-after-your-data-move.md

 - One Drive for Business

-- Project Online

-- Project per Microsoft 365

 - Servizi video Microsoft 365

-- Office nel browser s
+- Office in un browser

 - Microsoft 365 Apps for enterprise